Chart Color Schemes

 Euroa has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 16 projects likely impacting the area.
-Notable projects include Euroa Health Expansion, Euroa Bicentennial Park Play Space Upgrade, North East Rail Line Upgrade, and Kialla West Primary School Kindergarten.
+AreaSearch has identified 16 projects likely to impact the area.
+Notable ones include Euroa Health Expansion, Euroa Bicentennial Park Play Space Upgrade, North East Rail Line Upgrade, and Kialla West Primary School Kindergarten.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.